sbansal6/alpaca-mcp-server/README.md

 **For workspace-specific settings:**

 1. Create `.vscode/mcp.json` in your project root.
-2. Add the Alpaca MCP server configuration manually to mcp.json file:
+2. Add the Alpaca MCP server configuration manually to the mcp.json file:
     ```json
     {
       "alpaca": {